-Is that the reason why you always get to work with the biggest stars in the business, like Mel Gibson, Julia Roberts, Jodie Foster, Julianne Moore, Gene Hackman, Marlon Brando, etc.?
+Is that why you always get to work with the biggest stars in the business, like Mel Gibson, Julia Roberts, Jodie Foster, Julianne Moore, Gene Hackman, Marlon Brando, etc.?

 What would you consider your proudest achievement so far?

-What has been your most difficult film to make?
+What has been your most challenging film to make?

 What about Steven Spielberg, who produced “The Goonies”?